 Remember, UTIs affect two people: you and your partner.
 By keeping open communication and taking time to really listen to each other, you can work together to prevent UTIs and make your relationship even stronger in the long run.

 Preventing UTIs with Utiva

 Did you know a daily supplement can help free you (and your partner) from UTIs?
-Utiva’s UTI Control supplement is packed with 36mg of PACs per dose.
+Utiva’s Cranberry PACs Supplement is packed with 36mg of PACs per dose.
 This powerful compound is clinically proven to stop bacteria from sticking to your urinary tract lining and causing infection.
 It’s also plant-based, doctor recommended, and made in Canada.

 Want to boost your prevention plan?
-Pair UTI Control with Utiva’s D-Mannose Attack supplement to combat E.coli and ward off sex-associated UTIs.
+Pair Utiva's Cranberry PACs with Utiva’s D-Mannose supplement to combat E.coli and ward off sex-associated UTIs.

 Discover the entire Utiva collection.